Write for us

 We know that health is more than the physical symptoms we experience — it’s affected by everything that makes up our world, including emotional, social, cultural, lifestyle, and even political factors.
 We think it’s essential that health content addresses and understands this complete picture.

-What we publish
+What we published

-Our Medical stream is content written by medical professionals and responds to questions that are clinical in nature.
+Our Medical stream was content written by medical professionals and responds to questions that are clinical in nature.
 This mostly pertains to physical and mental health.
 We usually commission our medical writers to write on specific topics rather than accept unsolicited pitches.

 If you would like to add references to your piece, we use the Oxford system (footnotes).